magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 this until you reach the point where it seems that going forward is not it, coming back is not it, and stopping is not it either!
 It’s finished.
 This is the finish.
-Don’t expect anything more than this, it finishes right here. – one who is completed.
+Don’t expect anything more than this, it finishes right here. *Khīṇāsavo* – one who is completed.
 He doesn’t go forward, doesn’t retreat and doesn’t stop.
 There’s no stopping, no going forward and no coming back.
 It’s finished.
 Consider this, realize it clearly in your own mind.
 Right there you will find that there is really nothing at all.

 Whether this is old or new to you depends on you, on your wisdom and discernment.
 One who has no wisdom or discernment won’t be able to